 It’s easy to get started once you receive GPCats

-- Plug it into a USB power outlet to charge and start it.
+- Plug the device into a USB power outlet to charge and start it.
 You will see a green light indicating charging.

 - Go to app.gpcats.com and choose an app (iOS or Android, or use the Web app for all other devices)